Lifetime Value Report Walkthrough

 1

-The first cell of every row identifies the cohort that you’re looking at.
-In this case, the cohort consists of customers who made their first order in May 2020.
+The first cell of each row identifies the cohort, in this case customers who placed their first order in June 2024.

 2

 • New customers - the total number of customers in the cohort.
-The reason they are “new” is because they made their first order in May 2020.
+The reason they are “New” is because they made their first order in June 2024.

 • CAC (Customer Acquisition Cost) - an estimate of the average cost of acquiring each customer in the cohort, measured by total marketing spend divided by the number of new customers.
 This isn’t a perfect measure, but it should be accurate enough to draw general conclusions.